 - Toss the salad with enough dressing to coat the greens and corn.
 Serve the extra dressing on the side.

-- If you want to eat the salad over 2 days, store dressing separate from the greens in the refrigerator.
+- If you want to eat the salad over 2 days, store dressing separately from the greens in the refrigerator.

 Top with grilled salmon, chicken, or turkey for extra protein.